CreepaTate/SMG4-Chroma-Savestates/README.md

 # SMG4 Chroma Savestates

-This is a pack of chroma key savestates for SMG4's Mario recolors, and Mario and Luigi themselves.
+This is a pack of chroma key savestates for SMG4's classic Mario recolors, and Mario and Luigi themselves.
 This pack will no longer be updated.
 The characters included are:
 - SMG4
 - SMG3